-Improving cross cultural communication also requires improving organizational communication in general.
+Improving cross-cultural communication also requires improving organizational communication in general.
 Companies that don’t foster open communication will find it more challenging to understand people from different backgrounds better.
-Improving communication means opening up those channels so that people feel free and comfortable to voice their thoughts.
+Improving communication means opening up those channels so that people feel free and comfortable to voice their thoughts and share information.
 Invite team members with diverse perspectives to share their opinions.
 Stronger relationships get built by opening lines of communication and encouraging curiosity at all times.

 5. Encourage Face-to-Face Interactions

 In a survey by Owl Labs, 80 percent of workers said they expect to work remotely at least three days every week.
 As remote work becomes more common, the chances for face-to-face conversations diminish.
 Try encouraging people to have more in-person interactions or, if that’s not possible, at the very least face-to-face dialogue over services like Zoom or Microsoft Teams.
 These interactions help people get to know others and can make communication easier.
 While email and direct messages can be convenient, they take away from the human element that’s so important for understanding people of other cultures.
 Make time for these meetings, and you’ll see cross-culture communication improve.

 Other tips for improving cross-cultural communication:

 - Speak clearly and avoid mumbling.

 - Leave space for the other person to speak.

 The Importance of Training

 Cross-cultural communication isn’t always something that people will pick up over time.
 It requires training and practice, along with a little patience.
 Set aside regular training sessions to learn information about other cultures and what to expect when interacting with them.
 Teach the need for respect and understanding, especially in a world where people seem to act before thinking.
 Training sessions like these will prepare everyone in the company with the skills needed to succeed in a global marketplace.